The ABLE BIPOC Outreach Toolkit

 - American Sign Language (ASL) video: Information on ABLE in ASL

-These decision guides are interactive tools that can help you with the choices you face while opening and using an ABLE account.
+These ABLE Account Decision Guides are interactive tools that can help you with the choices you face while opening and using an ABLE account.
 Learn if you’re eligible for an account, where to find money to save in your account, what counts as a Qualified Disability Expense (QDE) and more!

-Edward Mitchell, ABLE account owner in Tennessee: “ABLE is a safe harbor in a sea of financial insecurity.”
+"ABLE is a safe harbor in a sea of financial insecurity"

 Insights on ABLE from a Deaf ABLE Account Owner